Axiologic/insight/README.md

 # insight

 Create INSIGHT scripts to create  Statistical models for future events.
-This method is good to obtain estimations for future scenarios or to compare two different solutions
+This method is good to quickly obtain estimations for the efects of some future events (scenarios) or to compare two different solutions for a given problem.

-For example, we could create a very simple simulations about the effects of choosing a centralised or a descentralised software architecture  and we can compare the number of Harmed People:
+For example, we show bellow a very simple simulation script about the effects of choosing a centralised or a descentralised software architecture .
+After running this simulation in a big number of possible cases we can compare the number of Harmed people in both scenarios:

     var sim = {
         years:10,